Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Introduction

 The rest of this paper is organized as follows: in Section~\ref{section:model} we specify our network models and formally present our results.
 In Section~\ref{section:lemmas} we present three lemmas that will be used throughout the text.
-Proofs for the results for asymmetric, multicast, cluster and hybrid networks are developed in Sections~\ref{section:asymmetric}, \ref{section:multicast}, \ref{section:cluster}, and \ref{section:hybrid} respectively.
+Proofs for the results for asymmetric, multicast, cluster, and hybrid networks are developed in Sections~\ref{section:asymmetric}, \ref{section:multicast}, \ref{section:cluster}, and \ref{section:hybrid} respectively.
 We conclude in Section~\ref{section:conclusions}.
+In the appendix, we have included a proof for the lower bound of~\cite{gupta1} we mentioned, in a setting similar to that of~\cite{gupta1}.
+The proof is included here for reasons of completeness, and, as it uses parts of the proofs of the other results, it is very short.